-Urgently needed care: Care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
-You can get urgently needed care from out-of-network providers when network providers are unavailable or you cannot get to them.
+Urgently needed care: Care you get for an unforeseen illness, injury, or condition that is not an emergency but needs care right away.
+You can get urgently needed care from out-of-network providers when you cannot get to them because given your time, place, or circumstances, it is not possible, or it is unreasonable to obtain services from network providers (for example when you are outside the plan's service area and you require medically needed immediate services for an unseen condition but it is not a medical emergency).

-SCAN Connections at Home (HMO D-SNP) Member Services
+SCAN Connections (HMO D-SNP) Member Services

 Method Member Services - Contact Information CALL 1-866-722-6725 Calls to this number are free.
-October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week.
-April 1 to September 30, 8 a.m. to 8 p.m., Monday through Friday.
+October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week, April 1 to September 30, 8 a.m. to 8 p.m., Monday through Friday.
 Note: We are closed on most federal holidays.
 When we are closed you have an option to leave a message.
 Messages received on holidays and outside of our business hours will be returned within one business day.
-Member Services also has free language interpreter services available for non-English speakers.
-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Member Services also has free language interpreter services available for non-English speakers. ττγ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week.
-April 1 to September 30, 8 a.m. to 8 p.m., Monday through Friday.
+October 1 to March 31, 8 a.m. to 8 p.m., 7 days a week, April 1 to September 30, 8 a.m. to 8 p.m., Monday through Friday.
 Note: We are closed on most federal holidays.
 When we are closed you have an option to leave a message.
 Messages received on holidays and outside of our business hours will be returned within one business day.
 FAX 1-562-989-5181 WRITE SCAN Health Plan Attention: Member Services Department P.O.
 Box 22616 Long Beach, CA 90801-5616 WEBSITE www.scanhealthplan.com